There's something primal about saying "Doom". The deeper, the more echoey, the more stretched-out, the better.

 Also, at one point in the fight, the members of the Twilight Counsil in the instance Bastion of Twilight in Cataclysm will yell: Behold your DOOM! with alot of emphesis on the word doom.

-In a parody of World of Warcraft in the comic strip Foxtrot, the main character (almost) gets the most powerful weapon in the game, "Doomulus Prime."
-An actual World of Warcraft weapon named Doomulus Prime was added to the game in homage, when the Gates of Ahn'Qiraj were opened.
+In a parody of the game in Foxtrot, the main character (almost) gets the most powerful weapon in the game, "Doomulus Prime."
+An actual weapon named Doomulus Prime was added to the game in homage, when the Gates of Ahn'Qiraj were opened.

 From Crash Bandicoot, Doctor N. Gin loves this.
 "Adopt me... or I will put doom in you!!"